timofei-iatsenko/keycloakify-emails/README.md

 - Support i18n.
 You can use i18n solution of your choice.
 The extension simply pass a `locale` to your template function.
 - Support override for `messages.properties` using javascript and i18n solution of your choice.
 - Provide type-safe helpers for available template variables, as well helpers to create Freemarker expressions.
+- Produce both plain text and html version of email

 Framework-agnostic, the extension works with any JS email library. [jsx-email](https://jsx.email/) is recommended, with dedicated bindings and helpers provided.